apache/pulsar-site/docs/functions-develop-security.md

 import TabItem from '@theme/TabItem';
 ````

-If you want to enable security on functions, complete the following steps:
+If you want to enable security on functions, complete the following steps.

 ## Prerequisites

-- you need to [enable security settings](functions-worker.md) on function workers first.
+- If you want to enable security on functions, you need to [enable security settings](functions-worker.md) on function workers first.

 ## Step 1: Configure function workers